 When light is used to send a message from one medium to another, then the optical communication system is used.
 The message is transformed into signals, and the signals are transferred from the sender to the receiver.

 The receiver receives the signal, decodes it, and understands and responds accordingly.
-The entire system of optical communication is dependent on light.
+The entire system of optical and communication technologies is dependent on light.
 For example, helicopters and airplane landings work on the same principle of the optical communication system.

 SOS signals also use optical communication systems.